erebos12/elixir_tutorial/readme.md

 * Maps keys do not follow any ordering.
 * Maps do not allow duplicated keys.

+When the key in a key-value pair is an atom, the `key:` value shorthand syntax can be used:

+`iex> colors = %{primary:  "red", secondary: "green"}`

+To update an existing key/value pair in a map there are two ways:

+**First** option is by `Map.put/3` function:

+    iex> colors = %{primary:  "red", secondary: "green"}
+    iex> Map.put(colors, :primary, "yellow")
+    %{primary: "yellow", secondary: "green"}

+**Second** option is with pipe operator syntax:

+    iex> %{colors| primary: "blue"}
+    %{primary: "blue", secondary: "green"}

+To add/insert a new key/value pair you can ONLY use the first option!
 More on maps, see [Map module](https://hexdocs.pm/elixir/Map.html)